MixMasterT/sample-express-react-app/client/README.md

 The JWT token gets written directly into local-storage, which is not a best practice.

 If better security is desired, moving the token management into a web-worker is recommended.

+Also, serving data over https would be much more secure.